exuberant-productions/affordability-module/README.md

 ## Development

 To seed data into mysql
-(mysql @5.7, and you will have to change db-seed script in package.json to use appropriate username and password)
+(mysql @5.7, and you might have to change db-seed script in package.json and db/config.js to use appropriate username and password)

 ```
 npm run db-seed